 Baking Method

 When you bake fish, hot air cooks the fish.
-The heat is carried through your oven by slow-moving natural currents of hot air, which is why baking takes a relatively long time and makes the fish a bit dry.
-But it can be relaxing as you do not need to pay attention constantly.
+The heat is carried through your oven by slow-moving natural currents of hot air, which is why baking takes a relatively long time and makes the fish surface a bit dry (see the image above).
+But it is more hands-off as you do not need to pay attention constantly.

 Fish suitable for baking: